 When couples marry or form a de-facto relationship, many people choose to merge their assets.
 This means that bank accounts, shares, property, and the like are owned jointly.
 The consequences of this when discussing your Estate is that these assets automatically transfer to the survivor and do not form part of the deceased Estate.
 For many people, this was the intention when merging the assets.
 However, others are quite shocked that they cannot leave their “half” to whomever they choose (their own children, as an example).

-Often when assets are help jointly, couples do a “mirror image Will”, which means that they mutually agree on who will benefit from the joint Estate, and the decision is reflected in both Wills.
+Often when assets are held jointly, couples do a “mirror image Will”, which means that they mutually agree on who will benefit from the joint Estate, and the decision is reflected in both Wills.
 Unfortunately, the danger in this situation is that the surviving spouse or de-facto partner will choose to alter their Will upon the death of their spouse.
 This decision can be based on many factors but is often a concern for all members of a blended family.

 Some couples choose to keep their assets separate when they enter a relationship.
 If this is the case, the starting point is that the assets belonging to the individual making a Will can be gifted to whomever they choose.
 In these circumstances, many people choose between the following options:

-- They leave their entire estate to their spouse/de-facto partner;
+- They leave their entire estate to their spouse/de facto partner;

 When making this decision, it is important to consider all the circumstances and receive appropriate legal advice.
-Even if all of your assets are separate, after considering all of your circumstances, it may still be appropriate to leave the bulk of your Estate to your spouse/de-facto.
+Even if all of your assets are separate, after considering all of your circumstances, it may still be appropriate to leave the bulk of your estate to your spouse/de facto.

 Legal Questions + Answers for Mix In Families